unbxd/search-JS-library/docs/configurations/ProductViewConfig.md

 String
 {: .label }

-Product view types to be displayed by default: “LIST” or ‘GRID”
+Product view types to be displayed by default.

 ### Default Value
 {: .no_toc }